HeliumEdu/deploy/README.md

 # Deploy Environment

-This repository contains everything that is necessary to get a development environment setup on a local machine in minimal time and to deploy code to other environments.
+This repository contains everything that is necessary to get a development environment setup on a local machine in minimal time and to deploy code to other environments using [Ansible](https://www.ansible.com/).

 ## Prerequisites